Last Updated on

-Ever imagined more customers, but struggle with the concept?
+Ever imagined more customers?
+But struggle with the approach?

-Is it that difficult, are we victims of overthinking?
+Is it that difficult or are we victims of overthinking?

-We read a million articles, listen to a million gurus, entertain a million vague stories of luck…
+We read a million articles, listen to all the marketing gurus, entertain a million vague stories of success…

 So how do you gain traction for your product or service?
 I am going to assume from the outset here that your offering has some relevant value to consumers.